nothing,

 the upturned and

-downturned corners of the lips
+downturned corners of the lips,

-mimicked their sound of laugh
+mimicked their sound of laughter

-their arms in kindness and meanness
+their arms in kindness and meanness,

-mimicked their strides
+mimicked their strides,

-their speech, the silent and the stresses
+their speech, the silent and the stresses,

 their ways and rituals.

-Fill-in the emptiness that stood stark.
+Filling in the emptiness that stood stark.

-become the many
+the many faces I observed.

 Now, here, at the corner of the world, weary